jkerr321/collectors-db/README.md

  - Clone the repo to your machine
  - Do $ `npm install`
- - Create a .env file with your google config variables
+ - Create a `.env` file with your google config variables and sheet id
-- Update `renderLandingPage.js` to point to your google sheet: `new GoogleSpreadsheet('[MY_SHEET_ID]')`
+ - Update the `config.js` file with your configuration preferences, e.g. heading and colours for the site
 - run locally with `$ nodemon app.js`

 Things to do
 ---------------------

-- webkit styles
 - make colorTwo a transparent version of colourOne if no colourTwo supplied
 - show filter string on main page
 - ebay link
 - DRY out get images function
 - update readme once componentisation complete
 - on table view, if match is clicked on, do edit inline?
-- update code to use classes / renderLandingPage and main.js ??
 - are non unique IDs on checkboxes a problem?